sara-sabr/ITStrategy/presentations/en/2020-01-22-Working-in-the-open.md

 --

-And you enable and encourage contributions
+You enable and encourage contributions

 It's not just _working out loud_